Section 35, Chapter 152: Partial Incapacity Compensation

 In Massachusetts workers’ compensation cases, you can qualify for partial incapacity benefits if you are still able to work, but have lost part of your earning capacity due to your injury or illness.
 In many cases, this is due to the injury forcing you to change jobs at a lower pay rate, work fewer hours, or work with restrictions.
 This provision is spelled out in Chapter 152, Section 35 of the Massachusetts Workers’ Compensation Law.

 For example, you may be deemed temporarily totally incapacitated, pursuant to Massachusetts General Laws Chapter 152, Section 34.
 You can qualify for these benefits if you are totally unable to work, but for a temporary period of time.
 This section in the Workers’ Compensation Act for the Commonwealth of Massachusetts allows a person to be paid 60 percent of what their average weekly wage was prior to becoming injured for a period of no more than three years.
-It should be noted that if your compensation rate is less that the state minimum amount, the state minimum amount as published by the DIA can used in place of your compensation rate.
+It should be noted that if your compensation rate is less than the state minimum amount, the state minimum amount as published by the DIA can be used in place of your compensation rate.
 If your actual wage is less than the state minimum amount, you can receive 100% of your wages.
 Similarly, if you are making a lot of money, the state average weekly wage (SAWW) can be used to cap the maximum amount of compensation you receive each week.

 When your disability is permanent in nature, you may qualify for permanent total disability benefits under Massachusetts General Law Chapter 152 Section 34A.
 Under this section, you will be paid two-thirds of what your average weekly wage was before becoming disabled.
 However, there is a minimum and a maximum wage cap on the amount you can receive.
 The purpose of this is to make sure the wage is high enough to keep people off public assistance, while, at the same time, making it harder for people who are not actually injured to pretend they are, so they can sit and home and collect a check each week.